There are five core areas in marketing operations.

 For example, if you're a consultant or coach based in Chicago and you primarily do business locally, you can limit your search to Chicago.
 This tool is useful because you can find out what the volume of keywords is in a particular geographic area.
 Once you've found a lot of searches for a particular keyword, you can start to create content around it.

 Insert all those high-value keywords in the URL, the headline, and the body copy.
 You should rename your URL for your images, and add alt text to your images.
 Bold the keywords, put them in bullets, and use topic model-related keywords.
 These are all the high-value keywords that you can use to optimize your pages on your own.
+Include a keyword rank tracker to monitor your site's keyword performance, helping assess SEO effectiveness and enhance search result visibility through necessary adjustments.

 Related buisnesses have already established connections with your target audience.
 Therefore, reach out to them and suggest a collaboration.